sumitnegikv369/NODE/Node.md

 - events: Provides a mechanism for handling events and creating event emitters (objects that can trigger and respond to events).

 ## Node.js global objects

+In Nodejs we have no window object because we have no browser functionalty but we have global objects and we can access in anywhere in our application and there multiple global objects in Nodejs

-1. dirname and __filename:
+1. dirname and \_\_filename:

-- __dirname: Represents the directory name of the current module.
+- \_\_dirname: Represents the directory name of the current module.
 It gives you the absolute path of the directory containing the current module file.
-- __filename: Represents the filename of the current module.
+- \_\_filename: Represents the filename of the current module.
 It gives you the absolute path of the current module file.

 ```js
 console.log(__dirname); // Outputs the directory path of the current module